JoviMetzger/42Project-CPP_Modules/README.md

     the fractional part *(the part to the right of the decimal point)*. <br> No matter how large or small your number is, it will always use the same number of bits for each portion. <br> **For example:** <br>
-    *If your fixed point format was in decimal IIIII.FFFFF then:*
+    *If your fixed point format was in decimal IIIII.FFFFF then:* <br>
     `Largest number` - `99999.99999`, <br>
     `Smallest non-zero number` - `00000.00001`

     ```bash
     99999.99999
+    IIIII.FFFFF
     ^^^^^^^^^^^
     - Fractional digits (FFFFF)
     - Integer digits (IIIII)